KRR-Oxford/OntoAlign/LogMap-ML/README.md

 # LogMap-ML

-This folder includes the implementation for the paper ****Augmenting Ontology Alignment by Semantic Embedding and Distant Supervision****.
+This folder includes the implementation of LogMap-ML introduced in the paper ****Augmenting Ontology Alignment by Semantic Embedding and Distant Supervision****.
 The HeLis and FoodOn ontologies, and their partial GS is in helis_foodon.tar.gz.

 ### Dependence